etcd-io/jetcd/README.md

 ### Troubleshooting

-It recommmonds building the project before running tests so that you have artifacts locally.
+It recommends building the project before running tests so that you have artifacts locally.
 It will solve some problems if the latest snapshot hasn't been uploaded or network issues.

 ## Contact